lucky break: chinese steamed sponge cake

 I was born in San Francisco to parents who had never been to China themselves.
-I have a Chinese name, but I still wonder if I pronounce it correctly sometimes.
+I was given a Chinese name at birth, but I still feel self-conscious trying to pronounce it.
 I had both a Red Egg party and a sweet 16.
 My exposure to Mandarin as a child was limited to the folk songs my grandma taught me phonetically, and a doll named Ling that spoke a couple of phrases when you squeezed her hand.
-At my parents' wedding, my mother wore two dresses: the traditional white '80s Barbie-doll dress, and the red silk qipao, but the latter was mostly symbolic rather than superstitious.
+At my parents' wedding, my mother wore two dresses—the traditional white '80s Barbie-doll dress, and the red silk qipao, but the latter was mostly symbolic rather than superstitious.

 Food-wise, our tastes were rather one-dimensional.
 It wasn't that our mom wasn't a great cook; we just weren't interested in anything besides chicken nuggets and PB&J. The only exception was once a year on Chinese New Year when, in order to maintain some pretense of cultural compliance, we would have Chinese food with the whole family.
 Out would come the giant silver wok, the wooden chopsticks, the flowered rice cooker.
 Our kitchen table proudly boasted my grandma's hand-folded wontons, chicken marinated in soy sauce, and sticky rice.
 But I would always eagerly await the end of the meal, which promised two things: the gifting of cash-filled red envelopes, and dessert.